joanroig/cloud-invoicing/README.md

 - Invoice translations
 - Other invoice formats

-> :warning: **Disclaimer: _I am not a tax advisor, and as stated in the [license](LICENSE), I am by no means responsible for the use of this software._** _Please note that this was built for my own needs and may not fit your use case._
+> :warning: **Disclaimer: _I am not a tax or financial advisor, and as stated in the [license](LICENSE), I am by no means responsible for the use of this software._** _Please note that this was made for my own needs and may not fit your use case._

 ---